Roger Scruton: Totalitarianism

 Scruton defined totalitarianism as the absence of any constraint on central authority, with every aspect of life the concern of government.
 Advocates of totalitarianism feed on resentment, Scruton argues, and having seized power they proceed to abolish institutions – such as the law, property, and religion – that create authorities: "To the resentful it is these institutions that are the cause of inequality, and therefore the cause of their humiliations and failures."
-He argues that revolutions are not conducted from below by the people, but from above, in the name of the people, by an aspiring elite.
+He argued revolutions are not conducted from below by the people, but from above, in the name of the people, by an aspiring elite.

 The importance of Newspeak in totalitarian societies, he writes, is that the power of language to describe reality is replaced by language whose purpose is to avoid encounters with realities.
 He agrees with Alain Besançon that the totalitarian society envisaged by George Orwell in Nineteen Eighty-Four (1949) can be only understood in theological terms, as a society founded on a transcendental negation.
-In accordance with T. S. Eliot, Scruton believes that true originality is only possible within a tradition, and that it is precisely in modern conditions – conditions of fragmentation, heresy, and unbelief – that the conservative project acquires its sense.
+In accordance with T. S. Eliot, Scruton believes true originality is only possible within a tradition, and that it is precisely in modern conditions – conditions of fragmentation, heresy, and unbelief – that the conservative project acquires its sense.